 Notice how the use of structural recursion made this code relatively easy to write.
 It told us which cases to consider and, when we are considering each, we don't have to think about the other two cases at all.

-Notice how the use of syntax procedures makes this code relatively easy to read and as simple as possible to write.
-They enable us to program using the same terms that are used in the definitions.
-While writing the function, we had to think only of the definition of bound variables; we didn't have to worry about which sequence of cars and cdrs to use in order to manipulate the underlying list implementation.
+Notice how the use of syntax procedures made this code relatively easy to write.
+They enabled us to program using the same terms that are used in the definitions.
+While writing the function, we had to think only of the definition of bound variables; we didn't have to worry about which sequence of firsts and rests to use in order to manipulate the underlying list implementation.
 Furthermore, if we decide to change the underlying representation of programs to some other data structure, we won't need to modify this code at all.
 We will need only to write syntax procedures for the new representation.

 Today's zip file includes source code for occurs-bound? and occurs-free?.
 Play with these functions, both to be sure you understand how to write such code and also to be sure you understand the ideas of free and bound variables.
 For example...

-An Exercise for Home: Are occurs-free? and occurs-bound? inverses of one another?
+A Study Question for Quiz 2: Are occurs-free? and occurs-bound? inverses of one another?
 That is, in a single expression, must a variable occur either free or bound, but not both?
 Why or why not?

 I said last time that we cannot evaluate an expression containing a completely free variable, because at run-time, the variable needs to have a binding.
 Such a free variable needs to be bound within an enclosing expression or at the "top-level".
 Racket primitives are like that.
 Symbols such as car and + are free in our expressions, but they are bound to their primitive values at the top level of the REPL.